 Because of limitations placed by Google on the Play Store, we are unable to have the current version of BTT-Writer available there.
+Do not use the version that is on the Play Store.
+It is out of date.

 Download the .apk from Github and install that.